BlueBrain/nexus-cli/README.md

 * current: show currently selected profile

 ## auth
-* login: opens Nexus Web in your browser so that the user can login and get his/her token
+* login: initiates an interactive login, prompting the user's name, password and client ID for the selected realm
 * set-token: saves a token in the currently selected profile
 * view-token: prints token from the currently selected profile (encoded, decoded, expiry time)

 ## orgs
 * list: list all organizations
 * create: create a new organization
-* fetch: shows the json payload of an organization
+* fetch: show the json payload of an organization
 * update: update an organization (name and description only!)
 * deprecate: deprecate an organization
 * select: select the organization to use in subsequent calls of the CLI (local to the currently selected profile)
-* current: shows the currently selected organization
+* current: show the currently selected organization

 ## projects (local to a specific organization)
 * list: list all projects
 * create: create a new project
-* fetch: shows the json payload of an project
+* fetch: show the json payload of an project
 * update: update an project (name and description only!)
 * deprecate: deprecate an project
 * select: select the project to use in subsequent calls of the CLI (local to the currently selected profile)
-* current: shows the currently selected project
+* current: show the currently selected project

 ## resources (local to a specific organization and project)
 * list: list all resources
 * create: create a new resource
-* fetch: shows the json payload of a resource
+* fetch: show the json payload of a resource
 * update: update a resource
 * deprecate: deprecate a resource

 ## schemas (local to a specific organization and project)
 * list: list all schemas
 * create: create a new schema or import a collection of schemas stored in a directory
-* fetch: shows the json payload of a schema
+* fetch: show the json payload of a schema
 * update: update a schema
 * deprecate: deprecate a schema

 ## views (local to a specific organization and project)
 * list: list all views
 * create: create a new ElasticSearchView
-* fetch: shows the json payload of a view
+* fetch: show the json payload of a view
 * update: update a view configuration
 * deprecate: deprecate a view
 * query-es: run a query against a specific ElasticSearch view